aslotte/aslotte.github.io/_posts/2020-02-08-migrate-to-net-core-configuration.md

 ## A proposed solution

-It's possible to migrate your configuration while still targeting .NET Framework.
+It's possible to migrate the configuration while still targeting .NET Framework.
 To do so, you'll need to install and use the `Microsoft.Extensions.Configuration` package, and refactor your application to not depend on the `System.Configuration.ConfigurationManager.` This may sound easy, but it can in fact be very complex depending on the size of the application.

 To safely perform this migration, I propose a 4-step approach: